casdoor/casdoor-uniapp-sdk/README.md

 # casdoor-uniapp-sdk

-This is Casdoor's SDK for js will allow you to easily connect your application to the Casdoor authentication system without having to implement it from scratch.
+This is Casdoor's SDK for uniapp will allow you to easily connect your application to the Casdoor authentication system without having to implement it from scratch.

 Casdoor SDK is very simple to use.
 We will show you the steps below.